 The picture to paint here is smart casual, in other words dressing up your casual look.
 Going for a classic bomber jacket, maybe even something minimal if you’re not that adventurous with color or design.

-Add some well-fitted (not skin tight please) trousers or chinos and instead of your sneakers, you can add a pair of loafers, derby shoes or even leather trainers to add that oomph to your overall look.
-Boots work equally well also, giving you a rustic, equestrian vibe.
+Add some well-fitted (not skin tight please) trousers or chinos and instead of your sneakers, you can add a pair of loafers, derby shoes, or even leather trainers to add that oomph to your overall look.
+Chelsea boots work equally well also, giving you a rustic, equestrian vibe.
 If that’s the look you’re going for.
 Still, much like bomber jackets, boots too have come a long way and can fit in with various looks.
 Including something more urban and contemporary.

 Other than these two settings, bomber jackets are to be used very discreetly as the more you move towards formals the less and less room you have to include even the most classic and best-looking bomber jackets you can find.

 At most, for a few formal settings, adding a black or dark-colored suede or leather bomber jacket to a shirt and tie combo, paired with trousers and lace-ups.
 It may work in certain business formal or semi-formal settings but again and most importantly… Discretion!